Twentieth-century U.S. history

 Modern transatlantic history

-Project 1: Bad Queers: LGBT People and the Carceral State in Modern America
+Project 1: Bad Queers: LGBTQ People and State Power in Modern America (under review, University of Chicago Press)

 My first book project examines the history of what I call the war on sex offenders—an American campaign against sex crime that began in the 1930s—and the changing ways in which that war has produced and criminalized LGBT legal subjects.
 While historians have examined the policing of queer sexual and gender practices earlier in the twentieth century, it has been more difficult to do so the closer their narratives get to the present.
 This has been the case at least in part due to the fact that historians have been under the same pressure as LGBT activists to represent LGBT identity as “good” and distance it from any association with sexual “deviance.”
 Yet “bad” queers were central to LGBT history during this period as well as the history of the carceral state.